by Matt Gibson & Erin Marissa Russell

-Any fertilizer that you purchase will include information about the nutritional elements it is made of.
+Any fertilizer that you purchase at the garden center will include information about the nutritional elements it is made of.
 The N-P-K ratio is the percentage of the fertilizer by volume of nitrogen (N), phosphorus (P), and potassium (K).
 A balanced 16-16-16 fertilizer, for instance, contains 16% of each of the three elements.
 A 25-4-2 fertilizer formula contains 25% nitrogen, 4% phosphorus, and 2% potassium.

 All fertilizers contain at least one of these materials.
 If one is missing, the ratio will display a zero in its place.
 For example, a nitrogen only 12% solution is labeled 12-0-0.
 All fertilizers will display the N-P-K ratio somewhere on the label.
 If the fertilizers are sold in bulk, be sure to write down the ratio on the containers that you use to carry the fertilizer in.

-Synthetic and organic fertilizers provide plants nutrients in different ways.
-Synthetic fertilizers are made by chemically processing raw materials, whereas organic fertilizers are made from naturally occurring organic materials and mineral deposits, such as bone or plant meal or composted manure.
+Synthetic (chemical) and organic fertilizers provide plants nutrients in different ways.
+Synthetic fertilizers are made by chemically processing raw materials, whereas organic fertilizers are made from naturally occurring organic material and mineral deposits, such as bone meal or plant meal or composted manure.

-The nutrients in organic fertilizers are not water-soluble and will be released over the course of months or even years, so they should be applied in autumn so that the nutrients will be on hand during the spring.
-Organic fertilizers stimulate beneficial soil microorganisms while improving soil structure.
-These microbial organisms help convert fertilizers into soluble nutrients that can easily be absorbed by your garden’s plants.
+The nutrients in organic or natural fertilizer are not water-soluble and will be released over the course of months or even years, so they should be applied in autumn so that the nutrients will be on hand during the spring.
+Organic fertilizers stimulate beneficial soil microorganisms while improving soil structure and soil quality.
+These microbial organisms help convert fertilizers into soluble nutrients that can be absorbed in sufficient amounts by your garden’s plants.
 Organic fertilizers and compost, in most cases, combine to offer all of the micronutrients and secondary nutrients that your plants require.

 Synthetic fertilizers can be absorbed and taken up by the plant almost immediately upon application, as they are water-soluble.
 Applying excess amounts of synthetic fertilizer can burn foliage and damage your plants.

 Though synthetic fertilizers give your plants a quick boost of nutrients, they do very little to stimulate soil life, improve soil texture and structure, or improve the long-term fertility of your soil.
-Because they are water-soluble, synthetic fertilizers leach out into streams and ponds, polluting the water and having a negative environmental impact.
+Because they are water-soluble fertilizers they leach out into streams and ponds, polluting the water and having a negative environmental impact.